explosion/curated-transformers/docs/source/index.rst

 - Dolly v2
 - Falcon

-All types of models can be loaded from Huggingface Hub.
+All types of models can be loaded from Hugging Face Hub.

 📚 Contents
 -----------